orbit-online/bgpid/README.md

 not interfere with the inner workings of bgpid.
 However, to make sure you are not working with the array that was inherited from a parent process run `bg_init()` first.

+#### $BG_SIGNAL

+The signal to send to processes when `bg_block` fails.
+Set this when you run processes that do not quit on their own or do not want to wait for the remaining processes to complete normally before failing in the parent process.

+Default: `<UNSET>`

 #### $BG_MAXPARALLEL